schatzlab/appliedgenomics2021/assignments/assignment4/README.md

 ### Question 1.
 Mappability Analysis [15 pts]

 - 1a.
 Using k = 100, extract every k-mer from chromosome 22, and align them back to chromosome 22 using bowtie2.
-How many 100-mers have just one mapping with mapq >= 20 (i.e. just one good match)?
-How many map with mapq >= 20 to multiple positions in the chromosome?
-Make a histogram of the number of k-mers that map to a given number of positions in the genome (x-axis = number of positions mapped to, y-axis = number of k-mers that map to this many positions).
+How many 100-mers are mapped back to the correct position (the place they were extracted from) with mapq >= 20?
+How many are mapped with mapq >= 20, but to an incorrect position?

 - 1b.
-For each position in chromosome 22, count how many k-mers mapped (with mapq >= 20) to it.
-Make a histogram of the number of positions in chromosome 22 with a given number of k-mers mapping to them.
+We consider k-mers that are mapped back to their correct position in the genome with mapq >= 20 to be uniquely mappable.
+For each position in chromosome 22, count how many uniquely mappable k-mers are mapped to it.
+Make a histogram of the number of positions in chromosome 22 with a given number of uniquely mappable k-mers overlapping them.
 Use k = 100, and the 100-mers you generated in 1a.
 [Hint: What is the maximum number of k-mers that can uniquely map to a single position?
 How many 100-mers can overlap one base in chromosome 22?]

 - 1c.
-Repeat the previous two questions for k = 25, 50 and 500.
-How does number of positions a k-mer maps to change with different k?
-How does the number of k-mers that map to a given position change?
-Provide plots for each value of k, as well as a couple of sentences discussing the effect of k on both.
+Repeat the previous two questions for k = 25, 50 and 500, and discuss (in a couple of sentences) the effect of k on how many k-mers are uniquely mappable and on how many uniquely mappable k-mers overlap each position in the genome.

 ### Question 2.
 Small Variant Analysis [10 pts]